10Buddy Holly, 'Peggy Sue'

 An early work of rock genius.
 Holly And The Crickets created a penetrating slab of early, guitar driven blues.
-The rolling rumble of bass and drums and the lo-fi guitar sound would influence everyone from The Beatles to Girls, listening to it today, the track still sounds fresh and original.
+The rolling rumble of bass and drums and the lo-fi guitar sound would influence everyone from The Beatles to Girls, while the simplicity of its chord structure provided that the most infectious tracks often came in seemingly basic packages - the effect of which would be seen until this day.

 As legend would have it, this track was penned by Williams about his first wife, but dictated to his second wife, whilst he was driving.
 The cad!
 Released after his death, it would typify a sort of ageless, heart-sore balladeering form that Williams helped inaugurate.